-This is the recommendation as of Unicode 5.1; as new scripts or blocks are added to future versions of Unicode, they may be added to this list.
+This is the recommendation as of Unicode 5.1; as new scripts or blocks are added to future versions of Unicode, additional characters may be added to this list.

-For comparison, the other scripts (listed in Table 5) are recommended for use in identifiers.
+For comparison, the other scripts (listed in Table 5) are generally recommended for use in identifiers.
 They are in widespread current use, or are regional scripts with large communities of users, or have significant revival efforts.
-This is the recommendation as of Unicode 5.2; as new scripts are added to future versions of Unicode, they may be added to this list.
+This is the recommendation as of Unicode 5.2; as new scripts are added to future versions of Unicode, additional characters may be added to this list.
+Note that scripts may move between Table 4 and Table 5 based on new information as to usage.